In this training article, we look at how to train for a 10K, for beginners and PB hunters.

 Getting it right on the day

-Given the probable time of 70 minutes to complete the 10K, all she’ll need to do, compared to her longest training run, is find another 10 minutes of running on the day itself.
+Depending on her pace, Eve’s final long run might be some way short of 10K, meaning she’ll have to dig deep and find that extra distance on race day.
 This should be possible as she’ll be rested after tapering and will have the excitement of the event to carry her round the course.

-Fergal wants to get a PB
+Fred wants to get a PB

-Fergal is a more experienced runner.
+Fred is a more experienced runner.
 He has been running for a few years and done some 10K events already, plus a marathon, some half marathons, and the occasional parkrun.
-His 10K time has hovered at around the same level for a while now, and he really wants to run a big personal best.
+His 10K time has hovered around the same level for a while now, and he really wants to run a big personal best.

-The limiting factor for Fergal has been his lack of consistency.
+The limiting factor for Fred has been his lack of consistency.
 He’ll get excited by an event and train for it, then his running drops off again afterwards.
 If he can train consistently, then he has a good chance of reaching his goal.